lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ## VisbilityNotifiers / VisibilityEnablers
 Gameplay callbacks have one more useful function.
 By default in Godot animation and physics are still processed regardless of whether an object is within view.
 This can sap performance, especially when using software skinning.

-The engine's solution to this problem is `VisibilityNotifier`s, and the slightly easier to use `VisibilityEnabler`. `VisibilityEnabler` can be used to switch off animation and sleep physics when an object is outside the view frustum.
+The engine's solution to this problem is the `VisibilityNotifier` node, and its slightly easier to use variation, the `VisibilityEnabler` node. `VisibilityEnabler` can be used to switch off animation and sleep physics when an object is outside the view frustum.
 You do this by simply placing a `VisibilityEnabler` node in your subscene (for e.g. a monster).
 It will do the rest.
 Consult the `VisibilityEnabler` documentation for full details.

 What if the `VisibilityEnabler` could turn off objects when they were occlusion culled?
 Well it turns out they can.
 All you have to do is switch on the `Gameplay Monitor` and the rest happens automatically.

 ## RoomGroups
-`RoomGroup`s are a special type of Spatial which conveniently can let you deal with a group of `Rooms`s at once, instead of having write code for them individually.
-This is especially useful in conjunction with callbacks.
-The most important use for RoomGroups is to delineate between 'inside' and 'outside' areas.
+A `RoomGroup` is a special node which allows you to deal with a group of `Rooms`s at once, instead of having write code for them individually.
+This is especially useful in conjunction with gameplay callbacks.
+The most important use for `RoomGroup`s is to delineate between 'inside' and 'outside' areas.

 For instance, when outside you may wish to use a directional light to represent the sun.
 When you receive an enter gameplay callback, you can turn the light on, and turn it off when none of the outside rooms are within gameplay.
 With the light off, performance will increase as there is no need to render it indoors.